Aboriginal and Torres Strait Islander viewers are warned that the following website may contain images and voices of deceased persons.

 Under Catherine’s leadership, Critical Info was certified by Social Traders in 2025, and has grown a trusted directory of over 260 organisations in end-of-life planning, deathcare, and bereavement—all without financial incentives or referral fees.
 She is a sought-after speaker and educator, having collaborated with Griefline, the Sustainable Funerals Group, Melville Cares, Western Suburbs Cares, and numerous local councils to deliver workshops, community events, and workforce training that build empathy and capability.

-Catherine’s work has been recognised nationally through multiple awards:
+Catherine’s work has been recognised nationally for its leadership, innovation, and social impact through multiple awards and honours.

 Her mission is clear: to ensure no one is caught off guard when death happens.
 Catherine believes end-of-life planning should be treated as a core life skill—just like budgeting or first aid—and she’s actively advocating for its inclusion in Australia’s education and health systems.
 She brings a powerful combination of lived experience, project management expertise, and strategic vision to her work, helping Australians reclaim agency, dignity, and connection in one of life’s most universal yet overlooked moments.